cdklabs/cdk-nag/docs/IgnoreSuppressionConditions.md

 # Conditionally Ignoring Suppressions

-As a [NagPack](./NagPack.md) author, you can optionally create a condition that prevents certain rules from being suppressed.
+As a [NagPack](./NagPack.md) author or user, you can optionally create a condition that prevents certain rules from being suppressed.
 You can create conditions for any variety of reasons.
 Examples include a condition that always ignores a suppression, a condition that ignores a suppression based on the date, a condition that ignores a suppression based on the reason.

-## Creating and Applying a Condition
+## Creating A Condition

 Conditions implement the `INagSuppressionIgnore` interface.
 They return a message string when the `createMessage()` method is called.
 If the method returns a non-empty string the suppression is ignored.
 Conversely if the method returns an empty string the suppression is allowed.